Identifying Imposter Syndrome at Work: 8 Ways it Can Impact your Performance.

 Imagine a friend going through the same experience.
 How would you encourage them through this?
 What things would you say to them to help them feel supported?
 What tone would you use?
 Now, say that to yourself.

-Related article : Cultivating Self-Compassion: A Guide to Kindness Within
+Related Post : Cultivating Self-Compassion: A Guide to Kindness Within

 Tip #2: Gradually Build Trust by Delegating Tasks